elephantrobotics/MarsCat-docs-en/page/2-MarsCat-and-accessories.md

 **Note:**

-- To let MarsCat charge its battery on its own on the charging station (self-charging) and get up from there, do not place objects, which may disturb MarsCat’s activities, around the charging station.
+- To let MarsCat charge its battery on its own on the charging station (self-charging) and get up from there, do not place objects, which may disturb MarsCat's activities, around the charging station.
 - Choose an open bright place without direct sunlight to place the charging station and avoid a place subject to high room temperatures of 35 °C (95 °F) and higher.
 - Do not touch the charge connector with bare hands to avoid causing a bad contact.
 - Do not exert force on the charging station, for example, step on or kick the charging station.